elnosh/gonuts/README.md

 ### wallet

 - `cd cmd/nutw`
+- `cp .env.example .env`

    fill the values in .env file with the mint to connect to

 - `go build -v -o nutw nutw.go`